top of page

 What happened

-These students were selected for the Leadership in Storytelling (LiS) program earlier that month through interviews, and now gathered in person at the Mycelium Youth Network office.
+These students were selected for the Leadership in Storytelling (LiS) program through an application and interview process earlier that month, and now gathered in person at the Mycelium Youth Network office.

 LiS First Gathering 2.jpg